MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-component-control.md

 ---
 # Edit related table records directly from another table’s main form

-There are multiple ways that you can work with related table records on a table form within a Power App.
-For example, you can include related tables in read-only mode with a quick view form and create or edit a record using a [main form in a dialog.](../../developer/model-driven-apps/customize-entity-forms.md#open-main-form-in-a-dialog-using-client-api)
+There are multiple ways that you can work with **related table records** on a table form within a Power App.
+For example, you can include related tables in read-only mode with a [quick view form](create-edit-quick-view-forms.md) and create or edit a record using a [main form in a dialog.](../../developer/model-driven-apps/customize-entity-forms.md#open-main-form-in-a-dialog-using-client-api)

 Another way you can work with related table records is by adding a form component control to another table's main form.
-The form component control lets users edit information of a related table record directly from another table’s form.
+The **form component control** lets users edit information of a related table record directly from another table’s form.

 For example, here's the form component on a separate tab on the main account form, which lets the user edit a contact record without leaving the account form.

 :::image type="content" source="media/form-component-tab.png" alt-text="Form component control added to a separate tab.":::

-For example, here's the form component on an existing tab on the main account form, which also lets the user edit a contact record without leaving the account form.
+For example, here's the form component on an **existing tab** on the main account form, which also lets the user edit a contact record without leaving the account form.
+Notice that we remain on the summary tab.

 :::image type="content" source="media/form-component-section.png" alt-text="Form component control added to an existing tab.":::